Joy Division

 27th July 1979: Imperial Hotel, Blackpool Four different tapes of this concert existFour different tapes of this concert existFour different tapes of this concert existFour different tapes of this concert exist

-With OMD, The Final Solution, Section 25, The Glass Torpedoes and Zyklon B
+With OMD, Final Solution, Section 25, and The Glass Torpedoes

 This was a "Year Of The Child" benefit concert promoted by Section 25